tridivb/slowfast_feature_extractor/README.md

 ### Configure the paramters

-Use the existing config file in ./configs or copy over the corresponding for your desired model from where you cloned the PySlowFast framework.
+Use the existing config file in ./configs or copy over the corresponding one for your desired model from where you cloned the PySlowFast framework.
 \
 Set the following paths in the ./configs/<config_file>.yaml file: